continuedev/continue/docs/docs/actions/how-to-use-it.md

 ---
 title: How to use it
-description: How to use it
+description: Actions \- how to use it
 keywords: [how, slash, commands, prompt, right click, quick fix, debug, action]
 ---